ShiyuFan0820/CSLearningNote/AdvancedDataStructure/Advanced_1_stack_and_queue.md

 Queue is also an abstract data type, it's a linear data structure, but it follows the rule of FIFO (First in first out).

-## How Queue Words?
+## How Queue Works?

-Queue typically maintains two pointers -- a froint pointer(head) and a rear pointer(tail), these pointers keep track of where new elements should be added and removed.
+Queue typically maintains two pointers -- a front pointer(head) and a rear pointer(tail), these pointers keep track of where new elements should be added and removed.

 There are two operations commonly used in queue -- enqueue and dequeue.